-19.4 on August 4, 2008, would implement a multi-pollutant control strategy to reduce allowable particle, SO2, and NO_x emissions, respectively, from all New Jersey coal-fired boilers.
-The Department proposes to lower the maximum allowable emission rates of NO_x, particles and SO2 from coal-fired boilers to help the State reach the Federal NAAQS for PM{2.5} and to reduce regional haze.
+The adopted amendments to N.J.A.C.
+7:27-4.2, N.J.A.C.
+7:27-10, and N.J.A.C.
+7:27-19.4 on March 20, 2009, would implement a multi-pollutant control strategy to reduce allowable particle, SO2, and NO_x emissions, respectively, from all New Jersey coal-fired boilers.
+The rules lower the maximum allowable emission rates of NO_x, particles and SO2 from coal-fired boilers to help the State reach the Federal NAAQS for PM{2.5} and to reduce regional haze.
 More stringent maximum allowable emission rates will cause non-compliant facilities to achieve compliance by installing reasonably available control technology.
-Proposed N.J.A.C.
+N.J.A.C.
 7:27-4.2, N.J.A.C.
 7:27-10, and N.J.A.C.
 7:27-19.4 set forth a December 15, 2012 compliance date to provide reasonable time to install the necessary pollution control equipment and to be consistent with the compliance deadline for the existing multi-pollutant provisions of the mercury rule for coal-fired boilers at N.J.A.C.
 7:27-27.7(d).

-Promulgating maximum allowable emission rates in rules for all existing coal-fired boilers serving EGUs meets the requirements of the Federal Clean Air Act and communicates to other states the emission rates that New Jersey considers reasonable for existing EGUs with respect to ozone nonattainment, PM2.5 nonattainment, and control of regional haze.
-To reduce NOx emissions the Department proposes a more stringent maximum allowable NOx emission rate.
+Promulgating maximum allowable emission rates in rules for all existing coal-fired boilers serving EGUs meets the requirements of the Federal Clean Air Act and communicates to other states the emission rates that New Jersey considers reasonable for existing EGUs with respect to ozone nonattainment, PM{2.5} nonattainment, and control of regional haze.
+The adopted rules will reduce NO_x emissions because it has a more stringent maximum allowable NO_x emission rate than the previous rule.